Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 - Saturday's total is 10.4 points lower than the two team's combined 76.4 points per game average.

-- This contest's over/under is 16.6 points greater than the 49.4 these two squads combine to allow per game this season.
+- These two squads combine to surrender 49.4 points per game, 16.6 fewer than this contest's over/under.

-- The average total in Crimson Tide games this season is 62.4, 3.6 points fewer than Saturday's total of 66 .
+- The Crimson Tide and their opponents score an average of 62.4 points per game, 3.6 fewer than Saturday's total.

-- The 66 total in this game is 4.1 points higher than the 61.9 average total in Tigers games this season.
+- The 61.9 PPG average total in Tigers games this season is 4.1 points fewer than this game's over/under.

 Alabama Stats and Trends